 What are the Differences?

-In the world of aviation, especially when it comes to helicopters, terms like helidecks, heliports, and helipads are often thrown around.
+In the world of aviation, especially when it comes to helicopter landing pads, terms like helidecks, heliports, and helipads are often thrown around.
 For many, especially those not deeply entrenched in the industry, these terms can seem interchangeable, leading to a considerable amount of confusion.
 Fundamentally, they all serve the same purpose: providing a landing area for helicopters.
 However, they each have unique characteristics that distinguish them from one another.

 A helipad is the most basic of the three.
 It’s essentially a flat surface area, whether elevated or on the ground, designated for a helicopter to land.